| |

 Mechanical action

-The first organ, located in the gallery of Church of the Ascension, was built in 1830 by Henry Erben of New York City.
+In the gallery of the original Church of the Ascension was an organ built in 1830 by Henry Erben of New York City.
 This organ burned with the church in 1839.
-Specifications for this organ have not yet been located. |
+Specifications of this organ have not yet been located. |

 |